Yisakwondwosen/Fake-News-Detection-/README.md

 This repository contains a Jupyter Notebook that demonstrates the process of detecting fake news using machine learning algorithms.

 ## Dataset
 The dataset used in this project is the [Fake News Dataset](https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset) from Kaggle.
-It consists of two CSV files: one containing real news articles and another containing fake news articles.
+It consists of one CSV files: one containing real news articles and another containing fake news articles.

 ## Dependencies
 To run the notebook, you will need the following Python libraries: